mrcode86/SimpleQueue.NET/Readme.md

 - `Queue.InMemory`: Contains the InMemory-specific implementations and setup classes.
 - `Queue.Kafka`: Contains the Kafka-specific implementations and setup classes.
 - `Queue.Redis`: Contains the Redis-specific implementations and setup classes (not implemented).
-- `Queue.AmazonSQS`: Contains the Amazon SQS-specific implementations and setup classes (not implemented).
+- `Queue.AmazonSQS`: Contains the Amazon SQS-specific implementations and setup classes (not done).
 - `Queue.Demo`: Contains a demo project to demonstrate the usage of the message queue system.
 - `*.Test`: Contains unit tests for the project.